 New in 2017 A California couple invites another couple to dinner during a meteor shower in a new absurdist comedy by Steve Martin.
 Begins November 1st.

 From the producers: It’s a hot night in Ojai, California, and Corky and her husband Norm are having another couple over for dinner.
 Laura and Gerald, though, aren't looking for a casual evening of polite small talk with new friends.
 Eventually, the two couples find themselves in a marital free-fall matched in velocity and peril only by the smoldering space rocks tearing through the sky.
 Entertaining has never been more entertaining than in this "cosmic comedy from the master of the American absurd" (Variety).

-The cast of "Meteor Shower" includes Emmy winner Amy Schumer ("Inside Amy Schumer," "Trainwreck"), Keegan-Michael Key ("Key and Peele"), Tony winner Laura Benanti ("Gypsy," "She Loves Me") and Alan Tudyk ("Spamalot," "Rogue One: A Star Wars Story").
+The cast of "Meteor Shower" includes Emmy winner Amy Schumer ("Inside Amy Schumer," "Trainwreck"), Keegan-Michael Key ("Key and Peele"), Tony winner Laura Benanti ("Gypsy," "She Loves Me") and Tony Award nominee Jeremy Shamos ("Clybourne Park," "Noises Off").
 Tony winner Jerry Zaks ("Hello, Dolly!") directs.

 The play received its world premiere at the Old Globe Theatre in San Diego before going on to play New Haven, Connecticut's Long Wharf Theatre.
 Here's a trailer from the Long Wharf production: